-Elevate tonight’s dinner with some keto side dishes.
+Elevate tonight’s dinner with some of the most popular keto side dishes.
 Not only will these low-carb sides help to fill you up, but they are packed with flavor.
 From salads and stuffing to cornbread and casseroles, we’ve got 20 Keto Side Dishes to satisfy your suppertime needs.

 Most people know to cut the carbs on the keto diet, but they sometimes forget to add fat to their meals.
 If you get hungry in between meals or have low energy throughout the day, your diet might be lacking in fat.
 This is where keto side dishes come in handy.

-Base your keto meals around a protein source like chicken, beef, or fish then supplement with some fatty side dishes.
+Base your keto meals around a protein source like fish, chicken, or beef then supplement with some fatty side dishes.

 Three Reasons to Love Keto Side Dishes